Cranbaerry/A.R.E.S/README.md

         "Avatar_Folder": "F:\\SteamLibrary\\steamapps\\common\\VRChat\\AvatarLog",
         "Unity_Exe": "C:\\Program Files\\Unity",
         }
-        The "Unity_Exe" should not be aimed directly at the exe but instead aimed at the folder containing the exe!
+        The "Unity_Exe" should not be aimed directly at the exe but instead aimed at the folder containing the "Editor" folder!
 Extras:

     -If you enable API in the settings you will have all logged avatars sent to our database, in exchange you will gain access to an entire collection of avatars logged by others!